Dev-C++

 Dev-C++ is a free full-featured integrated development environment (IDE) distributed under the GNU General Public License for programming in C and C++.
-It was originally developed by Colin Laplace and first released in 1998.
+It was originally developed by Colin Laplace and was first released in 1998.
 It is written in Delphi.

 It is bundled with, and uses, the MinGW or TDM-GCC 64bit port of the GCC as its compiler.
 Dev-C++ can also be used in combination with Cygwin or any other GCC-based compiler.

 DevPaks

 An additional aspect of Dev-C++ is its use of DevPaks: packaged extensions on the programming environment with additional libraries, templates, and utilities.
 DevPaks often contain, but are not limited to, GUI utilities, including popular toolkits such as GTK+, wxWidgets, and FLTK.
 Other DevPaks include libraries for more advanced function use.
 Users of Dev-C++ can download additional libraries, or packages of code that increase the scope and functionality of Dev-C++, such as graphics, compression, animation, sound support and many more.
 Users can create DevPaks and host them for free on the site.
 Also, they are not limited to use with Dev-C++ - the site says "A typical devpak will work with any MinGW distribution (with any IDE for MinGW)".